jharwell/cosm/docs/config/swarm-manager.rst

    * - ``spatial_nest_zone``

-     - # Robots entering, currently in, and exiting, the nest.
+     - Metrics capturing # robots entering, currently in, and exiting, the nest.
 Average time spent in the nest and first time a robot enters the nest during simulation (for any reason).

      - append